Welcome to St Just Primary School

 Children who are using our reading scheme are a priority for us.
 We will hear them read in school daily, either as part of a phonics lesson, as part of class learning, part of an intervention group or as an individual 1:1 with an adult, and more often than not it will be a combination of these.
 We strongly encourage this is reinforced at home through reading their issued scheme book.
 The children's understanding of what they read is paramount, so talking about the plot, characters or information contained will all be beneficial to their progress.

-Throughout their time as a scheme reader, all home reading contributes towards the children earning different coloured Karate Reading Bands.
+Throughout their time as a scheme reader, all home reading contributes towards the children earning different coloured Reading Rungs.
 Please see the additional information below.

 Tree Readers: